dell/karavi-observability/README.md

 ## Support

 Don’t hesitate to ask!
-Contact the team and community on [our support](./docs/SUPPORT.md).
+Contact the team and community on our [support](./docs/SUPPORT.md) page.
 Open an issue if you found a bug on [Github Issues](https://github.com/dell/karavi-observability/issues).

 ## Versioning